Adin Brown: Professional

-The Colorado Rapids then made Brown the third overall pick of the 2000 MLS SuperDraft.
-Brown's pro career was not as solid as was expected due to various injuries.
-After sharing goalkeeping duties with David Kramer in his rookie season (an injury which kept him from going to the Olympics), Brown was the principal of the deal that sent Carlos Valderrama from the Tampa Bay Mutiny to Colorado.
 After only half of one season in Tampa, the Mutiny folded, leaving him exposed in the 2002 MLS Dispersal Draft.
-Brown's high contract kept him from being selected, although he signed with the New England Revolution a few days after the draft.
+Brown's high contract kept him from being selected, although he signed with the New England Revolution a few days after the draft, on January 15, 2002.

-It was in New England that Brown had his best season in 2002; Brown won the starting job from Juergen Sommer midway through the year and led the Revolution to the brink of winning the MLS Cup.
-Call-ups (but no caps) to the senior national team and a solid 2003 followed, but so did more injuries.
-After the 2004 season and without a starting job, he signed with Aalesund on a free transfer.
+It was in New England that Brown had his best season in 2002; Brown won the starting job from Juergen Sommer midway through the year and led the Revolution to the brink of winning MLS Cup 2002, posting one of the "finest performances ever seen in MLS history during the 2002 playoffs."
+Brown started sixteen games and posted a 1.23 goals-against average in the 2002 MLS regular season.
+Call-ups (but no caps) to the senior national team and a solid 2003 followed, in which Brown made 25 starts and posted a 1.42 goals-against average, being named Revolution team Defender of the Year. but so did more injuries.

+During the 2004 New England Revolution season, Brown's playing time was reduced due to struggles with injuries, and also the emergence of Matt Reis, who had joined the Revolution from the LA Galaxy in 2003.
+Brown would make only seven appearances during the campaign, and without a starting job, he signed with Aalesunds FK on a free transfer.

+Brown played 69 games in net during his tenure with Aalesund from 2005 to 2009.
+In 2006, he led Aalesund to a second-place finish in the Norwegian First Division, and a return to the country's Premier League in 2007.

 On July 2, 2007, Brown made a number of great saves early in the game against Rosenborg, and then he headed in the equalizer at the end of the stoppage time to tie the game 2–2.
 It was his first ever goal.

 In the next few seasons he spent most of his time being injured and was retired from the Aalesund squad after the season of 2009.
 Brown became a cult figure at Aalesund FK.